Manorama Basu: Involvement in the Independence Movement

 In 1921–1922, Manorama Basu taught women in the villages how to spin the charkha (spinning wheel) and wear khadi (homespun cloth) as part of the "Charakha Dharo, Khaddar Paro" (Grasp the Charkha, Wear Khaddar) movement.
 Manorama Basu herself wore khaddar clothing throughout her life.

 In 1925, when Mahatma Gandhi visited Barisal for political campaigning and fundraising, Manorama Basu actively participated in the swadeshi (self-reliance) movement and even donated her own jewelry.
-In the same year, after the death of Sarojnalini Datta, Manorama Basu established the Sarojnalini Mahila Samiti (Sarojnalini Women's Organization) in Barisal, which was one of the first women's organizations in what is now Bangladesh, to safeguard women's rights.
+In the same year, after the death of Saroj Nalini Dutt, Manorama Basu established the Sarojnalini Mahila Samiti (Sarojnalini Women's Organization) in Barisal, which was one of the first women's organizations in what is now Bangladesh, to safeguard women's rights.

 Manorama Basu joined the Indian National Congress in the early 1930s and became a Congress worker.
 In 1932, she was one of the first three women who courted arrest in the civil disobedience movement, and she had the opportunity to interact with Chittaranjan Das's sister, Urmila Devi, and Jyotirmoyee Devi in the Behrampur jail.

 Communist affiliation and activism

 In the early 1940s, Manorama Basu joined the Communist Party of India.
 She was a leader of the Barisal branch of the Women's Self-Defense Society.
-During the Bengal famine of 1943–44, she was actively involved in relief work, including setting up soup kitchens, hospitals, and rescue shelters.
+During the Bengal famine of 1943, she was actively involved in relief work, including setting up soup kitchens, hospitals, and rescue shelters.

 After the partition of India in 1947, Manorama Basu led a movement to supply food in Barisal, for which she was imprisoned for a year.
 She was later imprisoned for another three years under the Public Safety Act until her release in 1952.

 In 1954, the growing political instability and unrest in East Pakistan (present-day Bangladesh) compelled Manorama Basu to go into temporary hiding.
 However, when the situation became more conducive, she resurfaced and dedicated herself to the work of the Matrimandir Ashram, which she had established earlier.
 Recognizing the importance of ensuring the long-term sustenance of the Ashram's activities, Manorama Basu deciced to bequeath all of her personal property to the institution.

 Role in popular movements

 Manorama Basu played a crucial role in the popular movements that swept across East Pakistan (now Bangladesh) in the 1960s.
-She was at the forefront of the mass demonstrations and uprisings in 1962, 1964, and the pivotal revolt of 1969, which helped pave the way for Bangladesh's eventual independence.
+She was at the forefront of the mass demonstrations and uprisings in 1962, 1964, and the pivotal revolt of 1969, which helped pave the way for the independence of Bangladesh.